About Aptitudes

 Testing will help in choosing work that fits you

-With extensive research over 80 years, the Johnson O’Connor Research Foundation has been able to isolate many aptitudes, and the various tests that you take at our laboratories are for the most part measures of these aptitudes.
+With extensive research over 100 years, the Johnson O’Connor Research Foundation has been able to isolate 21 different aptitudes, and the various tests that you take in our testing centers are for the most part measures of these aptitudes.

-Our aptitude testing program assists you in discovering the course of study and the type of work that will fit your aptitude pattern; it will help you to understand why certain courses of study and occupations are likely to be more satisfying or rewarding than others.
+Our aptitude testing program assists you in discovering the course of study and the type of work that will fit your aptitude pattern; it will help you to understand why certain educational paths and occupations are likely to be more satisfying or rewarding than others.
 As Johnson O’Connor put it many years ago:

 The individual who knows his own aptitudes, and their relative strengths, chooses more intelligently among the world’s host of opportunities.